phylopylo/noeticacommunity.com/content/en/slide.md

 ---
 type: 'slide'
-title: 'This is slide'
+title: 'This is Noetica'
 # cover: '/flowlines/28.svg'
-cover: '/branding/volume-2-cover.jpeg'
+cover: '/branding/CROPPEDvolume-one-cover.png'
 weight: 1
 ---

-This demonstrates an example of two slide item.
-The navigation will change when there are three or more slides.

-This is slide layout with cover image in frontmatter.
+Are you interested in intellectual dialogue and academic exchange?
+What insights can we draw from the past?